mistval/node-fetch-cache/README.md

 Currently the oldest supported Node.js version is v14.14.0, which adds `fs.rmSync()` which is used by a dependency.

+Automated tests will be run on the current Node.js version, the oldest supported Node.js version, and the latest release of all even-numbered Node.js versions between those two.

 ## Bugs / Help / Feature Requests / Contributing

 For feature requests or help, please visit [the discussions page on GitHub](https://github.com/mistval/node-fetch-cache/discussions).